 Experimental Therapeutics Fellowship

-The Experimental Therapeutics fellowship (NS-07338) at the University of Rochester is the only NIH funded fellowship specifically aimed at developing clinical and translational researchers in neurology.
-The program has been continuously funded since 1989 and since that time has trained over 70 fellows who are now at over 20 institutions.
+The Experimental Therapeutics fellowship (NS-07338) at the University of Rochester is the only NIH funded fellowship specifically aimed at developing clinical researchers focused on neurotherapeutics in neurology.
+The program has been continuously funded since 1990 and since that time has trained over 80 fellows who are now at over 25 institutions.
 Virtually all fellows completing the program have secured grant funding as part of their training with many receiving multiple grants.

-Clinical training – While the fellowship’s focus is research, you will receive excellent clinical training in the subspecialty of your choice.
-The University of Rochester has national and international leaders in neuromuscular diseases, movement disorders, epilepsy, HIV, dementia, multiple sclerosis, neuro-oncology, neurocortical care, vascular neurology, and pediatric neurology.
+- Clinical training – While the fellowship’s focus is research, you will receive excellent clinical training in the subspecialty of your choice.
+The University of Rochester has national and international leaders in neuromuscular diseases, movement disorders, epilepsy, HIV, dementia, multiple sclerosis, neuro-oncology, neurocritical care, vascular neurology, pediatric neurology and global neurology.

-Experimental therapeutics – The heart of the fellowship is training and first-hand experience in experimental therapeutics.
-You will be actively involved in the design and conduct of clinical trials, funded by NIH, foundations, and industry, as a fellow.
+- Experimental therapeutics – The heart of the fellowship is training and first-hand experience in experimental therapeutics.
+You will be actively involved in the design and conduct of clinical trials, funded by NIH, foundations, and industry.
 Many fellows serve as a clinical monitor, responsible for assuring the safety and welfare of research participants, for multi-center and often multi-national, clinical trials.
 Through that role, fellows are members of steering committees comprised of the leading researchers in their discipline.
-Fellows, depending on the interest, can work with investigators on designing first in human studies to translate therapies from animal models to humans, serve as site investigators, and help plan phase III clinical trials or all of the above.
+Fellows, depending on their interests, can work with investigators on designing first in human studies to translate therapies from animal models to humans, serve as site investigators, and help plan phase III clinical trials or all of the above.

-Independent research projects – Fellows may come with their own research projects that they want to continue, or during the course of their fellowship, fellows develop new research interests.
+- Independent research projects – Fellows may come with their own research projects that they want to continue, or during the course of their fellowship, develop new research interests.
 To help pursue these ideas, fellows are mentored and expected to write their own grants.
-Fellows in the program have successfully competed for NIH career development (K) awards, American Academy of Neurology fellowships, NIH Loan Repayment awards and foundation awards.
+Fellows in the program have successfully competed for NIH career development (K) awards, American Brain Foundation fellowships, NIH Loan Repayment awards and foundation awards.

 This training program draws upon the strengths of:

-Strong research collaboration with the Departments of Pharmacology and Physiology, and of Neurobiology and Anatomy.
+- Strong research collaboration with the Departments of Pharmacology and Physiology, and of Neuroscience.

-The resources of the Center for Human Experimental Therapeutics which oversees more than 30 multi-center clinical trials.
+- The resources of the Center for Health and Technology which oversees more than 30 multi-center clinical trials.

 The program is aimed at training clinical neuroscientists in:

 By the conclusion of the fellowship, fellows have subspecialty clinical training, formal training (often including a masters degree) and experience in experimental therapeutics, collaborators in multiple disciplines, including biostatistics and neuroscience, and a rich network of clinical investigators across the country and frequently the world.
 Fellows are very well positioned for research careers in academic medicine or related fields.
-Over 90% of fellows have obtained academic positions and continue to successful.
+Over 90% of fellows have obtained academic positions and continue to be successful.
+Other program graduates work in the Pharmaceutical industry.

 The program offers competitive compensation, travel opportunities, generous tuition benefits, and additional features designed to help fellows realize their potential.
 The University is collegial and welcoming to fellows and investigators who want to work across disciplines.
 Rochester, NY is a family friendly, affordable city that provides a rich array of cultural and outdoor activities that are readily accessible to fellows and their families.

-Most first year fellows receive a salary of $63,356 per year plus benefits.
-Compensation in the subsequent year(s) is based on performance and fellows' current portfolio of research support.
+Most first year fellows receive a salary of $67,827 per year plus benefits.
+Compensation in the subsequent year(s) is based on performance and fellows’ developing portfolio of research support.

-The fellowship and University provide educational funds sufficient to cover the costs of courses or obtaining a Masters in translational research or clinical investigation.
+The fellowship and University provide educational funds sufficient to cover the costs of courses or obtaining a Masters in Translational Research or Clinical Investigation or an MPH.

-Participation in extramurally-funded clinical research: Fellows have hands-on experience in 3 or more clinical studies while developing their own independent project(s).
-Fellows become co-authors on these projects.
+- Participation in extramurally-funded clinical research: Fellows have hands-on experience in 3 or more clinical studies while developing their own independent project(s).
+Fellows become co-authors on papers reporting the results of these projects.

-Working Group on Clinical Trials: This seminar series consists of faculty and fellows interested in experimental therapeutics.
+- Working Group on Clinical Trials: This seminar series includes faculty and fellows interested in experimental therapeutics.
 Bi-weekly meetings consist of general discussion of experimental therapeutics issues, particularly the design, performance and analysis of clinical trials.

 Mellow Fellows: Informal research-social lunch meeting held monthly designed to provide fellows an opportunity to brainstorm new ideas with experienced investigators and biostatisticians, and with each other.

-Applicants must have a M.D., D.O., or Ph.D. degree and have completed training in neurology, psychiatry, neuropsychology, pediatrics, neurosurgery, or related field and be committed to two years of fellowship training related to clinical neuroscience.
-NIH funding for the program requires that applicants either be U.S. citizens or have a green card.
-We accept 2-4 fellows per year.
+Applicants must have a M.D., D.O., or Ph.D. degree and have completed training in neurology, emergency medicine, psychiatry, neuropsychology, pediatrics, neurosurgery, or related field and be committed to two years of fellowship training related to clinical neuroscience.
+We accept 2-8 fellows per year.

 To apply for the program, please provide the following: